 When I saw the trailer for Rain On Your Parade, my initial reaction was “its probably like Untitled Goose Game, but with soaking items to cause chaos instead of moving items”.
-That statement isn’t entirely wrong, but it massively understates how charming, and characterful Rain is.
+That statement isn’t entirely wrong, but it massively understates the game’s charm and character.

 From start to finish, Rain on Your Parade is filled with creative levels covering a surprisingly wide range of styles for a concept that could so easily have been a one-note joke.
 Every part of the game fits together coherently, from the interactive start screen that acts as a pre-game controls tutorial, to the credits level that contains its own mini-games.
 It feels like a complete game rather than just a collection of levels.
 Even the world map contains hidden characters to talk to and secret areas to discover.